 We generate revenue in the form of interest income on debt securities and capital gains, if any, on warrants or other equity-related securities that we acquire from our portfolio companies.
 In addition, we generate revenue in the form of commitment and facility fees and, to a lesser extent, due diligence fees.
 Such fees will be generated in connection with our investments and recognized as earned, or, in some cases, recognized over the life of the loan.
-Our investments will generally range from \$1.0 million to \$20.0 million, with an average initial principal balance of between \$2.0 million and \$7.0 million.
-Our debt investments will have a term of between two and seven years and will typically bear interest at a rate ranging from 8.0% to 14.0%.
-In addition to the cash yields received on our loans, in some instances, our loans may also include any of the following: end of term payments, exit fees, balloon payment fees, or prepayment fees, which may be required to be included in income prior to receipt.
+Our investments will generally range from \$1.0 million to \$20.0 million, with an average initial principal balance of between \$3.0 million and \$7.0 million.
+Our debt investments will have a term of between two and seven years and will typically bear interest at a rate ranging from 8.0% to 14.0% (based on current interest rate conditions).
+In addition to the cash yields received on our loans, in some instances, our loans may also include any of the following: end of term payments, exit fees, balloon payment fees, or prepayment fees and diligence fees, which may be required to be included in income prior to receipt.
 In some cases, we collateralize our investments by obtaining security interests in our portfolio companies' assets, which may include their intellectual property.
 In other cases, we may obtain a negative pledge covering a company's intellectual property.
 Interest on debt securities is generally payable monthly, with amortization of principal typically occurring over the term of the security for emerging-growth and expansion-stage companies.
 In addition, certain loans may include an interest-only period ranging from three to six months.
 In limited instances in which we choose to defer amortization of the loan for a period of time from the date of the initial investment, the principal amount of the debt securities and any accrued but unpaid interest become due at the maturity date.
+Our mezzanine debt investments will also generally have equity enhancement features, typically in the form of warrants or other equity-related securities designed to provide u